Russian

 • Course web pages with online activities for extra practice

-• Additional elective courses on Russian culture and literature during winter and spring quarters (conducted in English)
+• Additional elective courses on Russian culture and literature during winter and spring term (conducted in English)

 • Free tuition for senior citizens over the age of 62 who audit

-Our remote online courses help meet the needs of students who prefer the flexibility of live classes held on Zoom with an asynchronous video option.
-Our remote courses have two class meetings per week.
-The first class each week is a two-hour live Zoom session held at the time stated in the class schedule.
-It features both teaching of new material and a lot of breakout room practice of that material with other students.
-These live Zoom classes allow students to practice with classmates and get immediate feedback from the instructor, just as they would in an in-person class.
-Attendance at these Zoom classes is required.
-The second class of the week is a choice of either attending a second 2-hour live Zoom class or watching and completing the same learning activities asynchronously through a two-hour instructional video.
-Attendance at the second Zoom class is strongly encouraged, but those who can’t regularly attend two live Zoom classes each week will still be able to learn Russian and do well in the course by attending class once a week through the asynchronous class videos.
+We teach Russian courses in full immersion.
+Russian courses are taught over Zoom with live class meetings twice a week.
+Each class session features both teaching of new material and a lot of breakout room practice of that material with other students.
+These online classes allow students to practice with classmates and get immediate feedback from the instructor, just as they would in an in-person class.
+Attendance at the first class of the week is required.
+The second class of the week is a choice of either attending another 2-hour online class or watching and completing the same learning activities through a two-hour instructional video.
+Attendance at the second is strongly encouraged, but those who can’t regularly attend both Zoom classes each week will still be able to learn Russian and do well in the course by attending the second class each week through the class videos.

-Other opportunities for live interaction with the instructor include 5 hours of remote office hours per week.
-Our free Russian tutor works remotely an additional 6 hours a week for extra practice and help.
+Students can also interact with their instructors during Zoom office hours.
+Our free Russian tutor is available 6 hours a week for extra practice and help.

-Students who have taken remote online Russian classes since spring 2020 really enjoy the synchronous live Zoom classes and the option for an asynchronous format once a week, if needed.
+Students who have taken online Russian classes really enjoy the format and the additional options.
 They love interacting and having fun during the Zoom classes with their classmates and their instructor.
-I’m happy to report that students have attained the same levels of oral, written, and listening proficiency as they would be in an in-person class.
-So, please do not let learning Russian remotely online deter you from beginning or continuing your Russian language journey fall 2023!
+Not having to commute to class makes attendance faster and easier to fit into busy schedules.
+I’m happy to report that students are attaining the same levels of oral, written, and listening proficiency as they do in on-campus face-to-face class.
+So, please do not let learning Russian online deter you from beginning or continuing your Russian language journey!
 We would love to have you as part of our program!

 What will you do with a PCC Russian education?